 Tsukiji used to be the site of Tokyo’s open fish market.
 It has since moved to a new location, but we still highly recommend taking a walk through Tsukiji to visit its unique restaurants and street vendors.

 $ Street Food Vendors: For travelers who want some variety, walk through the market road to see what looks appetizing to you.
 We recommend following the local crowds.
 On Tsukiji, you’ll find unique items such as organ stew over rice, sea urchin, and eel skewers.
 You’ll also see familiar foods, such as sushi, fried/grilled meats, and chicken rice bowls.
-One of our favorites is tamagoyaki, or Japanese omelet, which have both savory and sweet flavors.
+One of our favorites is tamagoyaki, or Japanese omelet, full of both savory and sweet flavor.
 Look out for the rectangular pans (photo on the right).
 It’s fun to watch the master egg chefs cook these unique, yet familiar, breakfast foods.

 $$ Sushizanmai: This is a world-famous chain, known for having the “freshest fish in the world”.
-Beat the lines and crowds by enjoying a sushi breakfast at this local favorite.
+Beat the lines and crowds!
+Enjoy a freshly-made sushi breakfast at this local favorite.

 From Tsukiji, take a taxi/uber to Ueno Park, or hop on the train to Ueno Station (no transfers).

 Ueno Park was originally part of Kaneiji Temple, one of the family temple of the ruling Tokugawa clan during the Edo Period.
-Standing guard at the city’s northeast, it was built to protect the city from evil.
+The Japanese built the temple it to protect the city from evil spirits.

 During the Japanese Revolution, also known as the Boshin Civil War, Kaneiji was nearly destroyed.
-After the battle between the loyalist shogunate and the new Meiji government, the temple grounds were converted into one of Japan’s first Western-style parks.
+After the battle between the loyalist shogunate and the new Meiji government, Japan transformed the temple grounds into one of Japan’s first Western-style parks.
 You’ll find a memorial statue of Saigo Takamori, a prominent leader of the imperial faction, near the park’s south entrance.

 Tokyo National Museum

 The Tokyo National Museum is the oldest and largest of Japan’s national museums.
-Established in 1972 at Yushima Seido Shrine, it was eventually moved to its current location in Ueno Park.
+Established in 1972 at Yushima Seido Shrine, the TNM is now located in Ueno Park.